 With screens more accessible and usable today, many individuals spend hours staring at them.
 US teens spend more than 7 hours a day staring at a screen, and for adults who work from a computer, this number could be even higher.

-Starting at a screen for an extended period could cause a wide range of symptoms, including blurred vision, headaches, tension, and more.
+Staring at a screen for an extended period could cause a wide range of symptoms, including blurred vision, headaches, tension, and more.

 As such, you need to understand how to protect your eyes and ensure that you enjoy the benefit of excellent vision for many years to come.

 This blog post explores how you can reduce the impact of extended screen time and adjust your lifestyle to ensure that you enjoy healthy eyes for many years to come.

 One of the simplest ways to reduce screens’ impact on your vision is to limit your screen time.
 In some cases, such as when you’re at work, this is impossible.